 The Delaware Department of Education, CTE & STEM education associates are available to assist LEAs in identifying and analyzing labor market data, identifying state and national resources for local CTE program of study development, and planning for program advisory committee engagement.
-If the LEA would like technical assistance please contact the CTE & STEM policy advisor (see Appendix B).
+If the LEA would like technical assistance please contact DDOE's CTE & STEM Education Associates (see Appendix B).